Anghille/imdb/README.md

 ## Introduction

-This tool is used to scrap the www.imdb.com website using requests, [BeautifoulSoup](https://www.crummy.com/software/BeautifulSoup/) and Pandas.
+The goal of this project is to scrap the www.imdb.com website using requests, [BeautifoulSoup](https://www.crummy.com/software/BeautifulSoup/) and Pandas, and then analyze the resulting dataframe with various machine-learning methods (KNN, LSTM neural network..)

 The database contains:
 * **Movie Name** *(str)*: the name of the movie/Serie